randmon/randmon/README.md

 </div>

 ### :woman_technologist: About Me
-I'm a Computer Science student from Portugal, currently living in Belgium 📍
+I'm a developer from Portugal, currently living in Belgium 📍
-- 🌱 I’m currently learning software and web development
+- 🌱 Software and web development
-- 🎨 I have a bachelor's degree in graphic design
+- 🎨 I have two degrees: Design and Computer Science
 - 😄 Pronouns: She / Her

 ---